Nagaur district: Geography

 The only river that flows through the Nagaur district is the Luni which is of ephemeral nature.
 This river originates from the Aravallis, near Pushkar in Ajmer district and follows a WSW course into the Kutch.
 The river Luni enters into Nagaur district near Ladpura (about 2.5 to 3 km southwest of Ladpura) and drains the villages of Alniawas, Jhintia etc. finally crossing the village Kekind to enter into the Jaitaran area of Pali district.
 Although it has a number of tributaries all but one join it from the south.
 None of these drain any water into the main river but for a few days during the monsoon.
 The wide beds of these rivers have been considerably filled by alluvial and aeolicin sediments and in places they have almost been choked by aeolian sand.
-The river Luni also acts as an barrier against the eastward spread of aeolian sand.
+The river Luni also acts as a barrier against the eastward spread of aeolian sand.